litaio/lita/README.md

   * name: The name the bot will use on the chat service.
   * adapter: A symbol or string indicating the adapter to load.
   * log_level: A symbol or string indicating the severity level of log messages to output.
 Valid options are, in order of severity: `:debug`, `:info`, `:warn`, `:error`, and `:fatal`.
 For whichever level you choose, log messages of that severity and greater will be output.
 The default level is `:info`.
+  * admins: An array of string user IDs which tell Lita which users are considered administrators.
+Only these users will have access to Lita's `auth` command.
+* redis: Options for the Redis connection.
+See the [Redis gem](https://github.com/redis/redis-rb) documentation.
 * adapter: Options for the chosen adapter.
 See the adapter's documentation.
-* redis: Options for the Redis connection.
-See the [Redis gem](https://github.com/redis/redis-rb) documentation.
 * handlers: Handlers may choose to expose a config object here with their own options.
 See the handler's documentation.

 If you want to use a config file with a different name or location, invoke `lita` with the `-c` option and provide the path to the config file.